samestep/website/src/blog/linked-lists/index.md

 1. How much slower is iteration over these pairs compared to the two separate arrays, if they are stored in first-to-last order?
 2. How much slower is iteration over these pairs in random order compared to first-to-last order?

 I'm also not going to bother with arrays too big for RAM.
-Before running any new experiments, **I'm guessing** that both first-to-last order and random order will be about 2x slower on linked lists than on the separate-arrays setup, but that the performance ratio between the two orderings will be roughly the same as before (no difference if everything fits in L3 cache, then a roughly 4-8x ratio for data bigger than that).
+Before running any new experiments, **I'm guessing** that both first-to-last order and random order will be about 2x slower on linked lists than on the separate-arrays setup, but that the performance ratio between the two orderings will be roughly the same as before (no difference if everything fits in L3 cache, then a roughly 4-8x ratio for data bigger than that). **(Spoiler: I was _very wrong_.)**

+## Results

+### MacBook

+{{macbook}}